Represented by Bixby Law PLLC · bixbylawfirm.com ↗

 What damages can I recover?

-In FINRA arbitration, you may be able to recover: the principal amount you invested and lost, consequential damages (e.g., if you were forced to liquidate other assets), interest on your losses, and in cases of egregious misconduct, punitive damages and attorneys' fees.
+In FINRA arbitration, you may be able to recover: the principal amount you invested and lost, statutory damages (including interest), well-managed or market-adjusted damages (based on how a proper investment would have performed), consequential damages (e.g., if you were forced to liquidate other assets), interest on your losses, attorney's fees, and in cases of egregious misconduct, punitive damages.
 Each case is different — contact us for an evaluation of what you may be entitled to recover.

 The FINRA Process